afromatt6288/florida-man-generator/README.md

+# Florida Man Generator

+## Overview
+This webpage is like a daily calendar for "Florida Man" encounters.
+One using this page can enter in a date, and will recieve an article of something a Florida man did, on that date, that was worthy enough to be in the news.
+It will likely not be something positive...

+You can also click on the Dice next tothe submit button, and will get an article from a random date.
+To the left you will see a top ten list.
+That is populated based on the number of likes an article has.
+You can add likes to an article, and when you refresh the page you will see the new order of the top ten list.

+## Setup / Running the Project (on Windows)
 There are a couple steps that need to be completed in order to view this project properly in the browser.
 This assumes you are running Node on your system...